 The device that blasted him with paint was connected to an airbag mechanism, which triggered a switch tied to a suspended wire.

-"I thought I was shot with a gun," Ogin told D&DH.
-He also said the paint, which was red, ruined his hunting apparel, hat and gun.
+"I thought I was shot with a gun," Ogin told Deer and Deer Hunting.
+The red paint ruined his hunting apparel, his hat, and his gun.

-Trespassing charges for Ogin have been stayed by the state, and will most likely be dismissed after a six-month holding period with no further incidents.
+According to D&DH, trespassing charges were brought against Ogin but were dismissed after a six-month holding period with no further incidents.

-Interestingly enough, Condoluci was also ticketed for criminal mischief and criminal harassment, according to D&DH and the district court office in Luzerne County.
-His charges will also be dropped after six months, as long as no other charges are given.
+Condoluci was also ticketed for criminal mischief and criminal harassment, according to the district court office in Luzerne County.
+His charges were also dropped after six months.

 We only wish the video wasn't in black and white, so we could see the full paint spray all over this guy.
 What do you think?
 Is this a reliable way of thwarting folks from coming onto private property to hunt, or is it out of line compared to other methods?

 Sign up for daily stories delivered straight to your inbox.